janzheng/Meteor-React-Alt-Base/README.md

 The naming convention used in the tutorial was very confusing for me (e.g. `posts` referred to a list of authenticated posts as opposed to a list of all posts), so I've renamed many of the files, containers, pages, and components to be more descriptive.
 Unfortunately, this will make the tutorial harder to follow as filenames are now different.

 * Created a new `imports/api/posts` folder to handle blog posts
+    * the `/api/` folder holds the collection and schema, publications, as well as insert, update, and remove methods for handling posts.
 * Posts schema
-    * added stricter Posts allow / deny rules to posts.js (Base 4.3 has these added as well for Documents)
+    * added stricter Posts allow / deny rules to `posts/collection.js` (the latest Base 4.3 has these added as well for Documents)
 * Displaying Posts
-    * Route to `Posts` component added to `routes.js`
+    * Route to `PostEditlistPage` added to `routes.js` for listing posts for authenticated users (originally this was called `Posts`)
-    * `Posts` page component added displaying posts in a list called `PostsList`
+    * `Added a component for displaying a list of authenticated posts `PostList__Auth` (originally `PostsList`)
-    * `PostsList` imported through komposer container `containers/posts-list.js`
+    * `PostList__Auth` imported through komposer container `containers/post-list__auth.js`
-    * 'PostsList' added as component module
     * The tutorial had a line `linked={ true }` when rendering `PostsList` that always seemed to resolve to true, so the line was removed
-    * `containers/posts-list.js` follows the tutorial's suggestion to add additional data to the posts object returned from the `posts` collection
+    * `containers/post-list__auth.js` follows the tutorial's suggestion to add additional data to the posts object returned from the `Posts` collection
         * I'm not sure if I'm a fan of adding data like `uid`, `href` and `label` like in the `getMeteorData` in the `posts-list.jsx` part of the tutorial.
 I think this information might be better suited to the display components than the data container component
 * Adding Posts
-  * All post adding logic in `posts.js` for a new post, as opposed to a new `add-posts.js` file as there aren't many lines of code
+    * All post adding logic in `post-editlist-page.js` for a new post, as opposed to a new `add-posts.js` file as there aren't many lines of code

-* Editor
+* Post Editor
-  * we get the postID from the react router, get it from the page as a parameter, then pass it into the post-edit.js – renamed editor subscription from 'editor' to 'postById' – use FormControl for the editor pagedata container – post-edit.js: decided to leave post-edit calls together with the post-edit form – uses login.js way of validating, getting input values – PostEdit can't be stateless, so we use ES6 syntax to extend React.Component – new post method called updatePost takes an object post, validates if object – define the calculations within render() instead of using a ton of helper functions for readability – note on setting by ref and setting using state
+    * We get a specific `postID` from the route as a page parameter, then retrieve the appropriate post to edit.
+We then pass this post information into `post-edit.js`
+    * Renamed editor subscription from `editor` to `postById`
+    * `post-edit.js`: Note that the accompanying functionality is combined into a large React component
+    * Form validation uses `login.js`'s' way of validating, and getting input values
+    * Post Editor uses `{ PostUpdate }` to process and validate the form
+    * PostEdit can't be stateless (since we're using `slug` state and `componentDidMount()`, so we use ES6 syntax to extend React.Component
+    * We define the display variables like date within render() instead of using a ton of helper functions, to be more readable
+    * I used a React Component because PostEdit needs to use state variables
-  – added an update.js module to handle post edit updating;
+    * Added a `post-update.js` module to handle post edit updating
-  – added an ischecked function to the get-input-value file – added stricter validation schema for upsert
+    * Added an `isChecked` function to `get-input-value.js` for checkboxes
+    * Added stricter validation schema for upsert in `posts/methods.js`

-– In order to be consistent with the tutorial, I've created `posts.js` which renders a list of posts in `posts-list.js`, but this unnecessarily seems to add more files / makes it convoluted
+    * In order to be consistent with the tutorial, I've created `posts.js` which renders a list of posts in `posts-list.js`, but this seems to unnecessarily add more files / makes it convoluted

-– Post Index
+* Post Index
-  – added posts-index.js
-  – added a public-posts.js container
-  – added a public-posts.js UI component
-  – added a post.js component for both the post index and individual posts
-    – note: when generating tags, I'm checking for "if (tags[0])" since the code will generate empty arrays if tags don't exist
+  * When generating tags, I'm checking for "if (tags[0])" since the code will generate empty arrays if tags don't exist

-– Post
+* Post
-  – added an if statement to prevent post body from displaying in post list
+  * Added an if statement to prevent post body from displaying in post list

 ##### Helpers